 Marcion And The Initiation Of Replacement Theology

 Marcion was a very wealthy man who lived during the 2nd Century.
-He was also a very learned man and very religious.
+He was also a very learned and religious man.
 It is said that his father was actually a bishop in the Catholic church.
-In essence, Marcion used his wealth and influence to buy his way into the Catholic church in order to put forth his quite unorthodox theological ideas.
+In essence, Marcion used his wealth and influence to buy his way into the church, in order to put forth his quite unorthodox theological ideas.
 He was actually the first to compile a list of written works and make them into a canon of Scriptural text.
 Marcion’s idea of a canonized Scripture actually helped pave the way for the canon of Scripture we today refer to as the Bible!

 In Marcion’s thought, there was a distinct difference between the so-called God of the Old Testament, and the one that was found in the New.
-In Marcion’s eyes, the Old Testament God was wrathful and vengeful.
+In his eyes, the Old Testament God was wrathful and vengeful.
 He especially got great delight out of punishing the Jewish people for their sins.
-In turn, the so-called God of the New Testament was one of love and compassion as was to be seen in the incarnation of His Son, Jesus Christ.
+In turn, the so-called God of the New Testament was one of love and compassion.
+This was clearly seen in the incarnation of Jesus Christ.

-Therefore Marcion divided the Scriptures between the so-called Old and New Testaments and made a clear differentiation which characterized the Jewish people with the former.
-In his thought, Jesus came to establish an entirely separate religion from that of Jewish Yisrael, and the apostle Paul was His first and most ardent apostle of this new faith.
+Therefore Marcion divided the Scriptures between the so-called Old and New Testaments.
+He made this differentiation clear, and characterized the Jewish people with the former.
+In his thought, Jesus came to establish an entirely separate religion from that of Jewish Yisrael.
+The apostle Paul was supposedly God’s first and most ardent apostle of this new faith.
 (Hmmmm….beginning to sound familiar?)
 Marcion’s canon of Scripture text completely disregarded the TaNaKh/Hebrew Scriptures.
 It consisted of eleven books…one gospel, resembling that of Luke, but bearing his name, and ten of the letters of Paul.

 In time, the Catholic church rose up and renounced Marcion and his theology as completely heretical.
 While the Catholic church continued to maintain this stance, Marcion pressed on undeterred.
-He actually founded a church system established on the precepts of his theology, and became a very strong presence both in his day and for many years to come.
+He actually founded a church system established on the precepts of his theology.
+He, in fact, continued as a very strong presence both in his day and for many years to come.
 Even today, while not buying completely into the broader scope of his heretical theology, the church of Christendom does in fact embrace many of Marcion’s foundational tenets of faith.
-Many well-meaning and orthodox Christian believers do not realize that when you make a division between the TaNaKh/Hebrew Scriptures and the Messianic Scriptures, that this is in essence the ghost of Marcionism!
-When you further divide those to whom each covenant was meant for, the so-called Old for Jewish Yisrael, and the so-called New for the Gentiles, you are in fact embracing this same heretical spirit!
+Many well-meaning and orthodox Christian believers do not realize that when you make a division between the TaNaKh/Hebrew Scriptures and the Messianic Scriptures, this is in essence the ghost of Marcionism!
+When you further divide those to whom each covenant was meant for, the so-called Old for Jewish Yisrael, and the so-called New for the Gentiles, you are in reality embracing this same heretical spirit!

-The truth is that both the TaNaKh and the ReNewed Covenant are ONE in essence and in intent.
+The truth is, that both the TaNaKh/Hebrew Scriptures and the Messianic Writings [Matthew to Revelation] are ONE in essence and intent.
 The one was NEVER intended by YHWH to exist without the other.
 What Constantine was so aptly able to accomplish in divorcing the church of Christendom in the 4th century from its Hebraic heritage, vilifying the Jewish people, and replacing Yisrael with a new entity called the church, was in actuality no new concept.
 Its very origin can be traced back to the man Marcion.
 Today, YHWH in His great mercy is arising in the midst of His people.
 He is outpouring the Ruach HaKodesh, the Ruach/Spirit of Truth.
 In this Hebraic restoration of the Whole House of Yisrael, we are putting away the heretical lies that have separated us from our heritage, and a holy remnant is purging itself of this leaven of lies and paganism.

 Wayikra/Leviticus Chapter 11: YHWH’s Definition Of What Food Is

 Now here’s the issue, in our minds we can logically understand Torah commandments like Thou shalt not commit murder, or Thou shalt not commit adultery.
 The reasoning is obvious.
 However, the commandments YHWH gave concerning food are not so logical.
 In fact, the rabbis say they are illogical commandments.
 In other words, YHWH doesn’t give any actual logical explanation as to why we shouldn’t eat those things.
-In Hebrew these commandments are called a chuk (singular), or chukkim/chukkot (plural).
+In Hebrew these commandments are called a chuk [ch-oo-k] (singular), or chukkim [ch-oo-khim]/chukkot [ch-oo-kot] (plural).
 They are ordinances given by YHWH.
-He just simply says, “Don’t eat these.”
-The problem you see is that as returning Yosef/Ephraim/Yisrael, the non-Jewish house of Yisrael, we have been scattered out among the nations.
-We have forgotten our heritage and YHWH’s ways as revealed in His Torah.
+He just simply says, ‘Don’t eat these.’
+The problem is that as Yosef-Ephraim-Yisrael, the returning non-Jewish house of Yisrael, we have been scattered out among the nations.
+We have forgotten our heritage, and YHWH’s ways as revealed in His Torah.
 If we had never been scattered, if we had remained faithful to Him, then we wouldn’t have learned to do things contrary to His will.
 However, we did, and now in His mercy, just as He prophesied, He is regathering us from among the nations.
 We are waking up to who we really are, and as a result, we are being repatriated back to our heritage and the Torah.
 This process is not so simple, but by YHWH’s grace through our blessed Mashiach Yeshua, we are getting there.

 This is why those who haven’t had their eyes opened yet to the Hebraic restoration that is happening, are having such a hard time with what is going on in our lives.
 They are still living under the heretical/religious spirit that Marcion was responsible for sowing into the world.
 Until YHWH opens the eyes of their heart as He did us, we simply must love them and pray that Abba YHWH will show them mercy too.
 Then and only then will they be able to see why we have made the choices we have.